Editor's message: The statutory right to request flexible working is available to all employees with 26 weeks' service.

 Changes to the right may happen in the future - the Government proposed (in the Queen's speech on 19 December 2019) that flexible working would be the default right unless employers have good reason not to allow it.

-Felicity Alexander, employment law editor
+Felicity Alexander, managing editor, employment law

 HR and legal information and guidance relating to the right to request flexible working.